SeanLittle4/Pen-Testing/README.md

-# VHL
+# Pentesting Resources
-Lessons from VHL
+Lessons from VHL, HTB, and OSCP